Too much cholesterol (“koh-LEHS-tuh-rahl”) in your blood can cause heart disease or a heart attack. About 1 in 6 American adults has high cholesterol.

-A small sample of blood will be taken from your finger or arm.
-Usually you can’t eat or drink anything (except water or sugar-free drinks) for 9 to 12 hours before the test.
+During the test, a nurse will take a small sample of blood from your finger or arm.
+Be sure not to eat or dink anything (except water or sugar-free drinks) for 9 to 12 hours before a lipid profile test.

 How often do I need to get my cholesterol checked?

 The general recommendation is to get your cholesterol checked every 5 years.
-Some people need to get it checked more or less often.
+Some people need to get their cholesterol checked more or less often.
 Talk to your doctor about what’s best for you.

 What do the numbers mean?